zikula-modules/Multisites/README.md

 <a name="upgrading" />
 ## Upgrading

+The upgrade process from 2.0.0 to 2.1.0 has *NOT* been implemented yet.

 The upgrade process from 1.0.x to 2.0.0 has been implemented.
 It has not been tested throughly yet though.